 Income is recognised in the statement of income when an increase in economic potential related to an increase in an asset or a decrease of a liability has arisen, the size of which can be estimated with a sufficient reliability.
-Expenses are recognised when a decrease in the economic potential related to a decrease in an asset or an increase of a liability has arisen, the size of which can be estimated with sufficient reliability.
+Expenses are recognised when a decrease in the economic potential related to a decrease in an asset or an increase of a liability has arisen, the size of which can be estimated with a sufficient reliability has arisen, the size of which can be estimated with a sufficient reliability has arisen, the size of which can be estimated with sufficient reliability.
 The revenue and expenses are allocated to the period to which they relate.